dloumeau/dloumeau.github.io/test_file.md

-# This is the response I wrote for the reflection prompt:
+# Reflection on "Don’t forget people in the use of big data for development" by Joshua Blumenstock:

    While data science has shown signs of transforming international development, trusting broad data on a global scale must be taken with a grain of salt.
 The accuracy of machine algorithms fluctuates and can degrade over time.
 In the paper “Don’t forget people in the use of big data for development” by Joshua